vivmk/techaware/content/posts/burp-suite-pro.md

   `java -javaagent:BurpSuiteLoader_v2020.9.jar -noverify -jar burpsuite_pro_v2020.9.jar`

 - Go to `File > Save As...` and open the extracted folder again.
 Save the file there as: `BurpLoader.bat`.
 Remember to select `All Files` in the `Save as type` option.
-- Now whenever you want to open Burp Suite, just double click on your `BurpLoader.bat` file
+- Now whenever you want to open Burp Suite, just double click on your `BurpLoader.bat` file.

 ---

 Congratulations, you have Burp Suite Pro set up successfully.
-If you have any queries or doubts, feel free to ping me on [Telegram](https://t.me/vvekm) messenger.
-I will be very happy to help you!
+If you have any queries or doubts, feel free to ping me on [Telegram](https://t.me/vvekm) messenger, I will be very happy to help you!